Shaimaaalhussein/taskDemo-automation-with-python/README.md

 ## Python Setup

-This prject requires Python 3.10.0
+* This project requires Python 3.10.4
-You can download the latest Python version from [Python.org](https://www.python.org/downloads/).
+* You can download the latest Python version from [Python.org](https://www.python.org/downloads/).

-You should also have a Python editor/IDE of your choice. was using this [PyCharm](https://www.jetbrains.com/pycharm/).
+* You should also have a Python editor/IDE of your choice. was using this [PyCharm](https://www.jetbrains.com/pycharm/).

-You will also need [Git](https://git-scm.com/) to copy this project code.
+* You will also need [Git](https://git-scm.com/) to copy this project code.
 If you are new to Git, [try learning the basics](https://try.github.io/).

 ## WebDriver Setup

-For Web UI testing, you will need to install the latest versions of [Google Chrome](https://www.google.com/chrome/).
+* For Web UI testing, you will need to install the latest versions of [Google Chrome](https://www.google.com/chrome/).
-You can use other browsers with Selenium WebDriver, but the project will use Chrome.
+* You can use other browsers with Selenium WebDriver, but the project will use Chrome.

 ## WebDriver and Selenium Setup

-Open command line
+* Open command line
-Install selenium using "Python -m pip install -U Selenium".
+* Install selenium using "Python -m pip install -U Selenium".
-Install webdriver manager using "pip install webdriver-manager".
+* Install webdriver manager using "pip install webdriver-manager".

 ## Pytest Setup